 Royal Rifles: Woodland Digital/NSW AOR 2 Only, green headgear is acceptable

-KFORCE Airborne Regiment: MC Tropic or British DPM, green headgear is acceptable
+KFORCE Airborne Regiment: MC Tropic or Flecktarn, green headgear is acceptable

 Uniform rules identify different forces and provide a better experience.